School sales tax referendum a go for DeKalb County voters in November

 “I also agree to give people the option to decide for themselves,” Ramirez said.
 “This not something that we ourselves are passing.”

-DeKalb also joined Sandwich, Somonauk and Hiawatha school districts in authorizing the referendum.
+DeKalb also joined the Sandwich, Somonauk and Hiawatha school districts in authorizing the referendum.

 If passed by the voters, DeKalb school officials said they intend to use any funds generated from the tax to pay for school facility purposes, school resource officers and mental health professionals.